 - Rope dropping still works.
 Get in the front of the line to enter the parks at little more than an hour before park opening and you’ll be in prime position for your first ride of choice – and maybe even your second and third.
 While Disneyland was previously letting guests in to ride attractions before official park opening time, that is no longer the case with the official return of rope drop, so plan accordingly!

 - Expect longer waits for the newest attractions.
 Everyone wants to see what’s new.
-In these first few months, expect longer lines at the newly redone Snow White’s Enchanted Wish (which is extremely well done, by the way) and Jungle Cruise.
+In the first few months, there have been longer lines at the newly redone Snow White’s Enchanted Wish (which is extremely well done, by the way) compared to all other Fantasyland attractions except the always popular Peter Pan.
+Haunted Mansion Holiday always posts longer wait times when it is back in the fall and winter.
 WEB SLINGERS is of course new, but the only way to ride it is with the virtual queue.

 - Understand the effect of park hopping.
 Park hopping isn’t permitted until 1pm or later.
 This creates some artificial constraints on crowd flow.
 Historically, more guests go from California Adventure to Disneyland right at 1pm than the reverse, although the opening of Avengers Campus has temporarily evened things out.
 Watch for lines for some attractions to drop right around 1pm as a result of guest movement (and take advantage!).

 - Hop in line for one last ride a minute or two before closing time.
 As long as you are in line before the park officially closes, you get to ride.
-Lines are often very short at this hour as many guests head or the exits.
-Squeeze in one last ride, especially while the parks are closing early!
+Lines are often very short at this hour as many guests head for the exits.
+Squeeze in one last ride, especially if you are a night owl!

 Make New Transportation Plans